Suns vs. Raptors odds, line: 2022 NBA picks, Mar. 11 prediction from proven computer model

 Featured Sport | Phoenix Suns vs. Toronto Raptors

-Every part went the Suns’ manner towards the Miami Warmth on Wednesday, in a 111-90 win.
+All the things went the Suns’ method towards the Miami Heat on Wednesday, in a 111-90 win.
 Phoenix had only a two-point lead at halftime, however held Miami to 35 factors within the second half to safe the victory.
-Capturing guard Devin Booker made his return from a four-game absence (well being and security protocols), and had 23 factors and 9 assists together with eight rebounds.
+Taking pictures guard Devin Booker made his return from a four-game absence (well being and security protocols), and had 23 factors and 9 assists together with eight rebounds.
 Mikal Bridges additionally stepped up within the win and scored 21 factors to go together with 9 rebounds.

-The Suns have dealt with their enterprise at each ends of the courtroom all season.
+The Suns have dealt with their enterprise at each ends of the court docket all season.
 Offensively, Phoenix’s 48.1 taking pictures proportion is second-best within the NBA, and it scores the sixth-most factors per recreation, at 113.7.
-On the defensive facet, the Suns have saved opponents to the third-lowest taking pictures proportion (44.1) and lowest three-point proportion (33.3).
-Chris Paul (thumb) stays out for Phoenix who can even be with out Cameron Johnson (quad).
+On the defensive aspect, the Suns have saved opponents to the third-lowest taking pictures proportion (44.1) and lowest three-point proportion (33.3).
+Chris Paul (thumb) stays out for Phoenix who may even be with out Cameron Johnson (quad).

-Toronto was in a position to get one other tick within the win column on Wednesday towards the San Antonio Spurs, with a 119-104 win on the highway.
-Level guard Fred VanVleet had one other high efficiency for the Raptors and scored 26 factors to go along with his six rebounds.
+Toronto was in a position to get one other tick within the win column on Wednesday towards the San Antonio Spurs, with a 119-104 win on the street.
+Level guard Fred VanVleet had one other prime efficiency for the Raptors and scored 26 factors to go together with his six rebounds.
 In the meantime, Pascal Siakam and rookie Scottie Barnes every completed with 20 factors and eight rebounds to assist seal the deal.

-Toronto is the definition of common on each ends of the courtroom because it ranks 15th of 30 groups in each offensive effectivity and defensive effectivity.
-Nonetheless, Toronto has held opponents to simply 42.eight % taking pictures over its final three video games, which is the fifth-best mark within the league.
-The Raptors will probably be with out ahead OG Anunoby (hand) on Friday and the group is simply 9-14 with out his providers.
+Toronto is the definition of common on each ends of the court docket because it ranks 15th of 30 groups in each offensive effectivity and defensive effectivity.
+Nonetheless, Toronto has held opponents to only 42.eight p.c taking pictures over its final three video games, which is the fifth-best mark within the league.
+The Raptors shall be with out ahead OG Anunoby (hand) on Friday and the workforce is simply 9-14 with out his providers.

-The mannequin has simulated Raptors vs. Suns 10,000 occasions and the outcomes are in.
-We will inform you that the mannequin is leaning Over, and it additionally says one facet of the unfold hits in over 50 % of simulations.
+The mannequin has simulated Raptors vs. Suns 10,000 instances and the outcomes are in.
+We will inform you that the mannequin is leaning Over, and it additionally says one aspect of the unfold hits in over 50 p.c of simulations.
 You’ll be able to solely see the pick at SportsLine.

 Who wins Suns vs. Raptors?
-And which facet of the unfold hits over 50 % of the time?
+And which aspect of the unfold hits over 50 p.c of the time?
 Visit SportsLine right now to see which side of the spread you need to jump on, all from the computer model that has crushed its NBA picks, and discover out.

+The submit Suns vs. Raptors odds, line: 2022 NBA picks, Mar.
+11 prediction from proven computer model first appeared on CBS Sports.